Home Blog Page 61

 Some questions are hard to answer

-Jaeden Lieberher is a child actor with a unique appearance which, combined with his pairing with talented and experienced actors like Bill Murray in St. Vincent and Clive Owen in The Confirmation, has allowed him to learn tricks of the trade that enhances the characters he portrays in the process.
+Jaeden Lieberher is a child actor with a unique appearance which, combined with his pairing with talented and experienced actors like Bill Murray in St. Vincent and Clive Owen in The Confirmation, has allowed him to learn tricks of the trade that enhance the characters he portrays in the process.
 That’s so much the case that the roles he’s chosen for almost appear that he’s being typecast.
 In all of his screen appearances, his posture, mannerisms and self-assured composure strongly surface, which some might find irritating (me too – occasionally), but also evoke an instant recognition of the actor and the will of his characters.

 The Confirmation Official Trailer

-Nelson seems to have found inspiration in an American Western television program called The Rifleman (fragments from it are actually seen playing on a TV set at a scene set at Walt`s apartment) – especially in the characters (the young Mark absorbing the peculiarities of life while accompanying his father) and the basic idea that everyone deserves a second chance – including Walt who is a recovering alcoholic.
+Nelson seems to have found inspiration in an American Western television program called The Rifleman (fragments from it are seen playing on a TV set at a scene set at Walt`s apartment) – especially in the characters (the young Mark absorbing the peculiarities of life while accompanying his father) and the basic idea that everyone deserves a second chance – including Walt who is a recovering alcoholic.

 The Confirmation has the unmistakable feel of an independent Canadian production, slightly art-house – serious and with a narrative focusing on real-life issues.
-This makes it slightly unsuitable for people used to manipulative dramas or swift actions.
+This makes it somewhat unsuitable for people used to manipulative dramas or swift actions.
 Yet it does not bore and results in a rewarding cinematic experience for anyone who invests his/her time in seeing it.

 http://www.imdb.com/title/tt4210080/